findstr/silly/docs/src/en/tutorials/getting-started.md

 ```

 ::: info Why Single-Threaded?
 The single-threaded model avoids complex multi-threading issues like locks and race conditions, while achieving high concurrency through asynchronous I/O and coroutines.
-This is the proven pattern used by high-performance systems like Node.js and Redis.
+This is the proven pattern used by high-performance systems like Node.js and Nginx.
 :::

 ### 3. task.fork() - Creating Concurrent Tasks